nodesman/indian-narrative/anglophone-narrative.md

 The British narrative is the oldest and is shaped by a deep, unresolved psychological need to manage its post-colonial identity.

 *   **Core Motivation:** A competition with its own history and a need to justify the Raj.
 This requires maintaining a narrative where Britain was a benevolent force that brought modernity and order to India.
+This external narrative is the direct counterpart to our own internal <a href="/indian-narrative/colonial-hangover/">Colonial Hangover</a>.
 *   **Modern Manifestation:** This leads to a narrative of condescending familiarity.
 The UK media and establishment often position themselves as the world's foremost "experts" on India.
 There is a constant, almost obsessive, focus on the "legacies of partition" and a tendency to lecture India on its internal affairs, from a position of assumed moral and historical superiority.
 It is the narrative of a former ruler struggling to accept the new reality of a partnership of equals.
   </div>